- the Roman numeral 500.

 nutrient contained in a standard serving, expressed as a percentage of the

 daily value (%DV).
-A table of the official daily
+Wikipedia has a table of the official daily

 - an ancient Greek unit of distance equal to a finger width, about 19 millimeters